HYDRATION - THE GOOD, THE BAD, THE UGLY

-n this article we’ll discuss important factors you need to know about hydration, dehydration and bad hydration drinks.
+In this article we’ll discuss important factors you need to know about hydration, dehydration and bad hydration drinks.
 Let’s take a look!

-THE GOOD- Hydration
+THE GOOD- HYDRATION

 Most people understand the importance of being hydrated, but do you know exactly why keeping your body hydrated is important?
 Healthy hydration is vital to keeping the body functioning correctly.

 HERE ARE 6 PRIMARY AREAS THAT HYDRATION AFFECTS YOUR BODY: